Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 ## Skeleton Code

 As you did in Project 2B, use `git pull skeleton main` in your group repo to pull the skeleton code.
-The skeleton code contains two key packages that you'll be using: `byow.TileEngine` and `byow.Core`. `byow.TileEngine` provides some basic methods for rendering, as well as basic code structure for tiles, and contains:
+The skeleton code contains two key packages that you'll be using: `TileEngine` and `Core`. `TileEngine` provides some basic methods for rendering, as well as basic code structure for tiles, and contains:

 - `TERenderer.java` - contains rendering-related methods.